caltechlibrary/metadatatools/mdtools.1.md

-%mtd(1) user manual | 0.0.5 2024-05-05 c9513e2
+%mdtools(1) user manual | 0.0.6 2025-05-05 6a41485
 % R. S.Doiel
-% 2024-05-05 c9513e2
+% 2025-05-05 6a41485

 # NAME

-mtd
+mdtools

 # SYNOPSIS

-mtd [OPTIONS] normalize|validate|verify ID_TYPE IDENTIFIER
+mdtools [OPTIONS] normalize|validate|verify ID_TYPE IDENTIFIER

 # DESCRIPTION

-mtd will normalize, validate or verify the identifier provided based on the type provided.
+mdtools will normalize, validate or verify the identifier provided based on the type provided.
 Validate and verify it will return the text 'true' or 'false' and set an error level.
 Normalize will return the normalized string.